-Book now!
-Last seats available on our annual Cape York adventure.
+Book now and Save!
+Last spot available on our annual Cape York adventure.
 Departs Cairns 8 August.

 Don’t miss this once-in-a-lifetime experience – a unique Cape York camping adventure, including the chance to make a difference, and work alongside local communities to protect their environment.

 This 10-day eco adventure is based at one of Cape York’s iconic spots – Chilli Beach – a fabulous 7km coconut palm-fringed, white coral sand beach.

 Cape York is one of the great wild places on earth!
 This 4WD camping safari provides the opportunity to explore some of the Cape’s vast wilderness areas.
 Enjoy the rich rewards of close encounters with unique wildlife in a widely biodiverse region, and catch glimpses of cultural landscapes interwoven with ancient Aboriginal traditions and European history.